osvaldokalvaitir/nodejs-gostack9-challenge3/README.md

 # Make a copy of the .env.example file, rename it to .env and change the variables according to your environment.

 # Launch the app with npm or yarn
-npm dev | yarn dev
+npm run dev | yarn dev

 # Run queue listener with npm or yarn
 npm queue | yarn queue